On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Introduction

 \mbox{}From Proposition \ref{prop1} we see that the behavior of the norm $\|(fe_{\veps})(A)\|$ for $\veps$ near zero characterizes the boundedness of the $\Hinf$-calculus for the sectorial operator $A$ of angle less than $\frac{\pi}{2}$ that has $0$ in its resolvent set.
-The negative, $-A$, of such an operator corresponds precisely to the generator of an analytic and exponentially stable $C_{0}$-semigroup.
-Denoting this semigroup by $T(t)=e^{-tA}$, we have $(fe_{\veps})(A)=f(A)T(\veps)$.
+The negative, $-A$, of such an operator corresponds to the generator of an analytic and exponentially stable $C_{0}$-semigroup $T$.
+By observing that $T(\veps)=e_{\veps}(A)$, we derive that $(fe_{\veps})(A)=f(A)T(\veps)$ for $\veps>0$.
 As the $\Hinf$-calculus need not be bounded, in general, we cannot bound $\|(fe_{\veps})(A)\|$ uniformly in $\veps$.
 Therefore, it is our goal to establish estimates of the form

 for all $f\in\Hinf$ on a sector larger than the sector of sectorality of $A$.
 In general, $b(\veps)$ will become unbounded for $\veps\to0^{+}$.